ShanonPearce/ASH-Toolset/README.md

    - Toole Target
    - rtings Target
 7. Select which files to include in the export.
-   - Direction specific WAVs: Directional WAV BRIRs for convolution.
-2 channels at specified sample rate and bit depth.
+   - Direction specific WAV BRIRs: Binaural Room Impulse Responses (BRIRs) in WAV format for convolution.
+One file for each source direction and 2 channels per file at specified sample rate and bit depth.
 This is file type is required for the app to auto-configure 'config.txt' in Equalizer APO.
-   - True Stereo WAVs: True Stereo WAV BRIRs for convolution.
-4 channels (LL LR RL RR) at specified sample rate and bit depth
+   - True Stereo WAV BRIRs: True Stereo BRIR in WAV format for convolution.
+One file with 4 channels representing L and R speakers (LL LR RL RR) at specified sample rate and bit depth.
-   - HeSuVi WAVs: HeSuVi compatible WAV BRIRs.
+   - HeSuVi WAV BRIRs: BRIRs in HeSuVi compatible WAV format.
 14 channels, 24 or 32 bit depth, 44.1Khz and 48Khz
    - E-APO Configuration Files: configuration files that can be loaded into Equalizer APO to perform convolution with BRIRs.
 This feature is deprecated from V2.0.0 onwards due to inclusion of auto-configure 'config.txt' feature.
    - SOFA File: BRIR dataset file in SOFA (Spatially Oriented Format for Acoustics) format.
 8. Select a sample rate for the WAV files.
 Available options are 44.1kHz, 48kHz, and 96kHz.
 Note: The sample rate of the generated BRIRs should match the sample rate of the sound device.
 9. Select a bit depth for the WAV files.
 Available options are 24 bits per sample and 32 bits per sample.
-10. Click the process BRIRs button to generate and export the customised BRIRs to above directory.
+10. Click the 'process' button to generate and export the binaural dataset to the output directory.
 This may take a minute to run.

 ![brir steps](docs/images/brir_steps.png)

-### Using the BRIRs and HpCFs
+### Using the filters

-The outputs can be used to create spatial surround sound on headphones by convolving an audio stream with a set of BRIRs and a HpCF.
+The outputs can be used to create spatial surround sound on headphones by convolving an audio stream with a set of binaural impulse responses and a headphone correction filter.
 This requires IR Convolution software that supports stereo or true stereo processing such as Equalizer APO

-### Apply HpCFs and BRIRs in Equalizer APO (new method)
+### Apply filters in Equalizer APO (new method)
 V2.0.0 onwards of the toolset includes a section to browse exported filters and auto-configure 'config.txt' to apply selected filters in Equalizer APO.
 This method removes the need for manual interaction with the configuration editor.

-1. Select a headphone from the list of exported HpCFs.
-Refer to above HpCF creation steps if this list is empty.
+1. Select a headphone from the list of exported filters.
+Refer to above generation steps if this list is empty.
 2. Select a specific sample to apply headphone correction.
-3. Select a BRIR set from list of generated BRIR sets to apply binaural room simulation.
-Refer to above BRIR creation steps if this list is empty.
+3. Select a binaural dataset from list of generated datasets to apply binaural room simulation.
+Refer to above generation steps if this list is empty.
 4. Select audio channel configuration.
 The selected channel configuration must be supported by the sound device.
 5. Configure the gain and source direction of each audio channel.

 ![Equalizer APO example](docs/images/e_apo_steps.png)

-### Apply HpCFs and BRIRs in Equalizer APO (old method - V1.0 to V1.2)
+### Apply filters in Equalizer APO (old method - V1.0 to V1.2)

-1. In the Windows sound settings, set the default format of the output sound device to the sample rate of the generated HpCFs and BRIRs.
+1. In the Windows sound settings, set the default format of the output sound device to the sample rate of the generated filters.
 In Windows 11 the playback device settings can be found in Settings -> System -> Sound -> (your output device) -> Properties.
 The sample rate of the sound device must match the sample rate of the filters.
-2. HpCFs and BRIRs will be saved in the Equalizer APO config directory (e.g. C:\Program Files\EqualizerAPO\config\ASH-Custom-Set) by default.
+2. Generated filters will be saved in the Equalizer APO config directory (e.g. C:\Program Files\EqualizerAPO\config\ASH-Custom-Set) by default.
 Move the ASH-Custom-Set folder to this location if it was saved elsewhere.
 3. In the configuration editor, add a new `Include` command to your `config.txt` file, then navigate to the `EqualizerAPO\config\ASH-Custom-Set\E-APO-Configs\HpCF-Convolution` folder and select the desired configuration file for headphone correction.
 4. In the configuration editor, add a new `Include` command to your `config.txt` file, then navigate to the `EqualizerAPO\config\ASH-Custom-Set\E-APO-Configs\BRIR-Convolution` folder and select the desired configuration file for binaural room simulation.
-5. To swap out a HpCF or BRIR, simply load a different configuration file.
+5. To swap out a filter or binaural dataset, simply load a different configuration file.

 ![Equalizer APO example](docs/images/e_apo_example.png)